victorst79/DWEC/README.md

 - 7- Create a website that generates a table with two columns.
 In the first one an ascending number and in the other the value of its sine.

 - 8- Create a website in which each time an image is displayed (randomly) among 3 possible.

+## Worksheet#3

+- 1- Create the following functions and call them from an XHTML page to show how they work:
+    - a) `invierteCadena(cad_arg)`: returns a string given by the user inverted.
+    - b) `inviertePalabras(cad_arg)`: returns the words contained in the chain.
+    - c) `encuentraPalabraMasLarga(cad_arg)`: for a given string of characters.
+Returns the length of the long word contained in it
+    - d) `flitraPalabraMasLarga(cad_arg, i)`: for a string of characters and a numerical value (i), return the number of words whose length is greater than i.
+    - e) `cadenaBienFormada(cad_arg)`: correctly format the last string, so that only the first letter appears in capital letters and the rest in lower case.

+- 2- Define a function that displays information about a text string that is it happens as an argument.
+From the chain that is passed to you, the function determines if that chain is formed only by capital letters, only by lowercase or by a mixture of both.

+## Worksheet#4

+- 1- It shows, in an HTML table, all the information that you can extract using JavaScript from the client browser.

+- 2- Do the same for the information on the screen used by the client.

+## Worksheet#6

+- 1- Create a page that contains several links, images and example anchors and add a series of links that perform the following:
+    - a) Shows the number of anchors the document has.
+    - b) Show the text inside the tag of the first anchor (innerHTML).
+    - c) Shows the number of images of the document.
+    - d) Show the id of the first image
+    - e) Shows the number of links in the document.
+    - f) Change the title of the document.

+## Worksheet#7

+The geolocation API allows the user to provide their location to web applications if they so desire.
+For privacy reasons, the user is asked for permission to report location information.
+The geolocation API is published through the navigator.geolocation object.
+If the object exists, geolocation services are available.

+- Develop a web app in which:
+    - Test if geolocation is available.
+    - If it's available, show the current position (latitude and longitude)
+    - If it isn't available, show a message for each and everyone of the possible errors.
+    - Improve your code so you show the position continuously (although the user could be in moving, so it could change)
+    - Find the way to meassure the distance traveled.
+- Let's try to use the geolocation information with the API of Google Maps.
+    - Use a map to show your location
+    - Draw a marker in your location
+    - Find a way to know the address of your location (reverse geocoding).
+- OPTIONAL.
+Complete exercise 2 with these new features:
+    - Look for the way to animate your marker
+    - Draw the position of the user correctly although it could be moving.
+    - Draw the route of the user over the map.

+## Worksheet#8

+- Capture video through your webcam and show it on the web.
+- Do the same but now only for the audio.